-TD Aeroplan Visa Platinum benefits
+TD Aeroplan Visa Platinum Card

-- $89 Annual fee – first year free (Until March 2, 2020)
+- $89 annual fee – First year free

 Clearly the TD Aeroplan Visa Platinum isn’t one of the best travel credit cards in Canada due to the below average welcome bonus and earn rate, but that shouldn’t be a dealbreaker for anyone.